Gordon Ramsay’s honey glazed ham is a mouth-watering masterpiece.

 - Remove from the oven and allow to rest for 15 minutes before carving.

-Watch how to make Gordon Ramsay's honey glazed ham
+Watch how to make Gordon Ramsay honey glazed ham

-Top tips for making Gordon Ramsay's honey glazed ham:
+Top tips for making this Gordon Ramsay honey glazed ham

 Do you put the glaze on ham before cooking?

-No, the glaze should be applied 25-35 minutes before the end of the cooking time.
-It has a high sugar content and if you leave it on longer it can blacken and singe to much.
+Half the glaze is poured over the ham for an initial cooking time of 15 minutes.
+The remaining glaze is then poured over and the ham is cooked for a further 25 - 35 minutes.
+The glaze has a high sugar content and if you leave it on longer than the recommended cooking time it can blacken and singe too much.
 It should be dark and glossy, not burnt.

 Why is ham stock special?